WenqingXie20581/Desk13/Portfolio/Conclusion.md

 | 10   | Preserve and share the recipes          | achieve        | Delicious food from various countries was saves and shares  in the app, which have a positive influence on convenience of people's life and the recording and diffusion of food culture. |

-## Impact of Covid-19
+## Impact of COVID-19

 The outbreak of COVID-19 in March, and the subsequent lockdowns running up to the end of April affected each us in many ways.

   1. Communication inconvenience.
 Because the members of the group are located in different cities, we cannot conduct efficient face-to-face communication and we had to talk our work by **Microsoft Teams** .
 However, many technical-related details cannot be explained clearly only by online communication, which has brought a lot of trouble to our project.
 Every weeks we spend not less than 8 hours in communication , as we more and more understand each other , this difficulty was overcome finally.

   2. Working Environment.
-Due to the severe COVID -19 epidemic, we could not go to the campus library to study together and we have no chioce but to work in our homes separately.
+Due to the severe COVID -19 epidemic, we could not go to the campus library to study together and we have no choice but to work in our homes separately.
 Unfortunately, the home environment is not suitable for work.
 Our team members often complain that the home is too noisy so that we can’t concentrate on work!

   3. Teaching support.
 Because all the courses in this semester are online teaching, we can't have face-to-face communication with professors and in-depth discussion of complex Internet technical details, so that we have to spend more time searching for related problem solutions on the website.
 This undoubtedly greatly increases our learning costs and reduces the efficiency and quality of our work.